Pelican: Symbolism and cultural significance

+Ancient and indigenous beliefs

 The pelican (henet in Egyptian) was associated in Ancient Egypt with death and the afterlife.
 It was depicted in art on the walls of tombs, and figured in funerary texts, as a protective symbol against snakes.
 Henet was also referred to in the Pyramid Texts as the "mother of the king" and thus seen as a goddess.
 References in nonroyal funerary papyri show that the pelican was believed to possess the ability to prophesy safe passage in the underworld for someone who had died.

-Consumption of pelican, as with other seabirds, is considered not kosher as an unclean animal, and thus forbidden in Jewish dietary law.
+In Jewish dietary law, pelican is not considered kosher (fit for consumption), as it is a type of seabird and therefore considered an unclean animal.

 An origin myth from the Murri people of Queensland, cited by Andrew Lang, describes how the Australian pelican acquired its black and white plumage.
-The pelican, formerly a black bird, made a canoe during a flood to save drowning people.
-He fell in love with a woman he thus saved, but her friends and she tricked him and escaped.
-The pelican consequently prepared to go to war against them by daubing himself with white clay as war paint.
-However, before he had finished, another pelican, on seeing such a strange piebald creature, killed him with its beak, and all such pelicans have been black and white ever since.
+The story tells that the pelican was once a black bird.
+During a flood, he made a canoe to save drowning people.
+He fell in love with a woman and decided to save her, but she and her friends tricked him and escaped.
+The pelican consequently began preparing to go to war against them by daubing himself with white clay as war paint.
+Before he had finished, another pelican, on seeing such a strange piebald creature, killed him with its beak, and all such pelicans have been black and white ever since.

 The Moche people of ancient Peru worshipped nature.
 They placed emphasis on animals and often depicted pelicans in their art.